tsileo/blobstash/README.md

 ## Git HTTP backend

-You can store Git repositories
+You can store Git repositories via HTTP, and all the data will be deduplicated.

 ### Getting Started